Vandiver Consulting LLC (Retired)

 , Zeeland, The Netherlands.
 My original Dutch name spelling was Van Der Veer, meaning as being from Veere.
 The surname was adopted by my 9th great grandfather, Cornelius Jans Van Der Veer, sometimes known as Cornelius De Zeeuw, who came to America in 1659, settling in Midwout, New Amsterdam, now Flatbush, Long Island, New York.

-I have been conducting genealogy research for some years now and have acquired a fairly sizeable database
+I have been conducting genealogy research for some years now and have accumulated a fairly sizeable database

 that contains information about my family and other familes of interest to me.
 For privacy purposes, I do not normally post information about living persons or information dated after